plerk/legacy-Alien-Libarchive/README.md

     $build->create_build_script

+Makefile.PL

+    use Alien::Libarchive;
+    use ExtUtils::MakeMaker;

+    my $alien = Alien::Libarchive->new;
+    WriteMakefile(
+      ...
+      CFLAGS => Alien::Libarchive->cflags,
+      LIBS   => Alien::Libarchive->libs,
+    );

+FFI

+    use FFI::Sweet qw( ffi_lib );

+    ffi_lib \$_ for DynaLoader::dl_findfile(split /\s+/, Alien::Libarchive->new->libs);

 # DESCRIPTION

 This distribution installs libarchive so that it can be used by other Perl distributions.
-If it can find the development package for libarchive for your operating system it will use that, otherwise it will download libarchive, build and install that.
+If already installed for your operating system, and if it can find it, this distribution will use the libarchive that comes with your operating system, otherwise it will download it from the Internet, build and install it.

+## Requirements

+### operating system install

+The development headers and libraries for libarchive

+On Debian you can install these with this command:

+    % sudo apt-get install libarchive-dev

+### from source install

+A C compiler and any prerequisites for libarchive.

 # METHODS